 - Become familiar with procedures for preventing latex allergy.

 - Learn to recognize the symptoms of latex allergy: skin rashes; hives; flushing; itching; nasal, eye, or sinus symptoms; asthma; and shock.

 - If you develop symptoms of latex allergy, avoid direct contact with all latex-containing products until you see a physician experienced in treating latex allergy.
-If you or anyone else develops severe symptoms of latex allergy on College premises, immediately call the Department of Security and Safety and Campus Police for assistance.
+If you or anyone else develops severe symptoms of latex allergy on College premises, immediately call the Department of Security and Safety and College Police for assistance.
 Security can be reached by dialing 333-7035 at the Flanagan Campus, 825-2109 at the Knight Campus, 455-6050 at the Liston Campus and 851-1620 at the Newport Campus.

 - If you have latex allergy, consult your physician and other health care providers (dentist, nurses, etc.) and take the following precautions: